-This summery peach-blueberry crostata recipe is made with a lavender pie dough, and a juicy fresh peach blueberry filling that’s baked until the crust is golden and filling is bubbly.
+This summery peach blueberry crostata recipe is made with a buttery lavender crust and a fresh peach and blueberry filling.

-I know, the lavender sounds a bit weird but when used subtly it pairs deliciously with the peaches and blueberries.
+I know, the lavender may sound a bit out of the ordinary, but it pairs deliciously with the peaches and blueberries.

 What’s the difference between a crostata and galette?

 Not much!
 Depends if you want to be more Italian or French ;).

 Crostata is the Italian term and Galette is the French Term.